sancsoft/beegit.github.io/_posts/2014-04-28-introducing-beegit.md

 ---
 layout: post
-title:  Introducing Beegit - a better way to work together on content
+title: "Introducing Beegit - a better way to work together on content"
-date:   2014-04-28 18:28:46
+date: {}
-teaser: Content is king.
+teaser: "Content is king.
 Bill Gates said as much in the 1990’s, well before the content kingdom was dominated by a flurry of options for people and brands to skip the middle man and instantly publish their own content.
 Today, almost everyone is a publisher through their website, blog or social media, igniting a need for great content.
-But while there has been a revolution in content display options, the way content is created has plodded along with evolutionary steps that are little more than improvements to Microsoft Word.
+But while there has been a revolution in content display options, the way content is created has plodded along with evolutionary steps that are little more than improvements to Microsoft Word."
-image: /assets/2014-04-28.jpg
+image: "/assets/2014-04-28.jpg"
+published: false
 ---

 ### Content is king.